 Rationale

-Use of aliasing, though not common in MOF-based metamodels, keeps a strong alignment of the SBVR XMI Metamodel with the SBVR vocabulary.
+Use of aliasing, though not common in MOF-based metamodels, keeps a strong alignment of the SBVR MOF Metamodel with the SBVR Vocabulary .

-The SBVR XMI metamodel is intended to provide for representing meanings and their representations.
+The SBVR MOF metamodel is intended to provide for representing meanings and their representations.
 It is not intended for representing things in general.
-Making some classes abstract simplifies interpretation of SBVR Content models by limiting them to SBVR’s scope.
+Making some classes abstract simplifies interpretation of SBVR Content Models by limiting them to SBVR’s scope.

-.
 Each case of an objectification involves the verb concept objectified, the noun concept objectifying it along with terminological content that specifies the connection.
-Each of the two concepts is represented separately in the SBVR XMI Metamodel.
+Each of the two concepts is represented separately in the SBVR MOF Metamodel.

 MOF Boolean Attributes for SBVR Characteristics

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

 A characteristic is represented in MOF as an optional Boolean attribute as shown below.